MUDGUARD: Taming Malicious Majorities in Federated Learning using Privacy-Preserving Byzantine-Robust Clustering: Conclusion

-This is one of the core parts we used to build BRIEF.
-It may be applied to other real-world domains, e.g., anomaly detection and encrypted traffic analytics, where data should be clustered securely.
-But we note that the current BRIEF with optimization may not scale well in these applications.
-We did the optimization for the sake of efficiency by using SignSGD and binary secret sharing, which may not support precise floating-point arithmetic.
+This is one of the core parts we used to build \texttt{MUDGUARD}.
+It can apply to other real-world domains, e.g., anomaly detection and encrypted traffic analytics, where data should be clustered securely.
+But we note that the current \texttt{MUDGUARD} with optimization may not scale well in these applications.
+We did the optimization for the sake of efficiency by using SignSGD and binary secret sharing, which cannot support precise floating-point arithmetic.

-\subsection{Test Datasets}
+\subsubsection{Test Datasets}

 We notice that the EA is not applicable for FMINST since the research work~\cite{10.5555/3495724.3497072} did not provide a backdoor dataset.
-We may leave this as an open problem.
-Based on the performance of BRIEF on MNIST and CIFAR-10, we may claim that even in FMNIST, the ASR of EA may stay low, which is consistent with our main conclusion.
+We leave this as an open problem.
+Based on the performance of \texttt{MUDGUARD} on MNIST and CIFAR-10, we claim that even in FMNIST, the ASR of EA stays low, which is consistent with our main conclusion.

 In the experiments, we conduct three image datasets (MNIST, FMNIST, and CIFAR-10).
-We claim that BRIEF can be further used to capture the Byzantine-robust and privacy-preserving features of the models trained on text and speech datasets, where the text dataset for the next-word prediction task may require Recurrent Neural Networks (RNNs).
-To train these datasets, we may also use weights or gradients to update the models (in the context of FL).
-If the models or datasets are poisoned (by malicious clients), malicious updates may have differences in updates directions from benign ones.
-Then BRIEF may be used to protect benign clients.
-We may use other types of datasets during training, but this will not affect our conclusions on Byzantine robustness and privacy preservation.
+We claim that \texttt{MUDGUARD} can be further used to capture the Byzantine-robust and privacy-preserving features of the models trained on text and speech datasets, where the text dataset for the next-word prediction task can require Recurrent Neural Networks (RNNs).
+To train these datasets, we can also use weights or gradients to update the models (in the context of FL).
+If the models or datasets are poisoned (by malicious clients), malicious updates have differences in updates directions from benign ones.
+Then we can use \texttt{MUDGUARD} to protect benign clients.
+We could use other types of datasets during training, but this will not affect our conclusions on Byzantine robustness and privacy preservation.